|

 For 50 years he has been presenting music lectures and research papers

-at shcolarly conferences, historical societies, libraries and more.
+at scholarly conferences, historical societies, libraries and more.

 See the list of his music lectures and workshops -- click here

-His latest book with revealing stories about some of the songs that were most important in his life:
+His latest book with stories about the songs that were most important throughout his life:

 Read about his book --